-'The reckoning is here': More than a third of community college students have vanished
+‘The reckoning is here’: More than a third of community college students have vanished

 Megan Parish, who at 26 has been in and out of community college in Arkansas since 2016, said she waits two or three days to get answers from advisers.
 “I’ve had to go out of my way to find people, and if they didn’t know the answer, they would send me to somebody else, usually by email.”
 Hearing back from the financial aid office, she said, can take a month.

-Employers, meanwhile, are unimpressed with the quality of community college students who do manage to graduate.
-Only about a third agree that community colleges produce graduates who are ready to work, according to a survey released in December by researchers at Harvard Business School.
-Only about a quarter strongly agree.
+Employers, meanwhile, are “lukewarm” about the quality of community college students who do manage to graduate, according to a survey released in December by researchers at Harvard Business School.
+Only about a quarter strongly agree that community colleges produce graduates who are ready to work, the survey found.

 Economic necessity and attention to diversity have prompted some states to try to help address the ailing fortunes of community colleges.

-Note: Clarification: This story has been updated to more clearly describe the Harvard Business School study’s findings on employer views of community college graduates.